cperezs/pixelsmart/README.md

 - Layers can be **locked** (protected from modification) or **hidden** individually.
 - Layer overlays are composited over the source image with configurable global opacity.
-- Annotations for each layer are stored as independent 8-bit grayscale PNG masks:
+- Annotations for each layer are stored as independent 1-bit binary PNG masks:
   `annotations/<image_stem>_<layer_name>.png` — pixel `0` = unlabeled, `> 0` = annotated.
 - Per-image metadata (time, pixel counts, correction metrics) is stored as JSON in `annotations/<image_stem>.metadata`.